-- Add a game with lots of LED’s to a dark corner.
+- Add a game with lots of LED’s and great sound to a dark corner.

-- Capture your own “Shots of the Week” or “High Score” and promote across your TV’s through your AMI system.
+- Capture your own “Shots of the Week” or “High Score” and promote across your TV’s through your AMI digital music system.

 - Choose games that others can watch game play from a safe distance.